hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 Didn't get much done today.
 Struggling with stucture and knowing where to start.
 Hopefully the breakfast club and planning will help with that.

 ## Wednesday 5th February
-- [ ] Research mechanical design synthesis and plan how to develop criteria
+- [x] Research mechanical design synthesis and plan how to develop criteria
 - [x] Got in touch with Alex RE meeting, and he's already emailed Jerome
 - [x] Assigned new timescale to tasklist and uploaded here
-- [ ] Upload and type up backlog of meeting minutes, reports, etc, to GitHub
+- [ ] Upload and type up backlog of meeting minutes, reports, etc, to GitHub (started)
-- [ ] Figure out a system for weekly planning and plan next week
+- [x] Figure out a system for weekly planning and plan next week
 - [x] Update Project Log for yesterday
-- [ ] Update Project Log for today
+- [x] Update Project Log for today
 - [ ] Emails
 - [x] Read through presentation from Monday

+- I will plan each week on a paper calendar to allow for easy adjustment.
+Initially I will just print these out, but I'll try to buy a pad them when I see one.
+- With regards to researching mechanical design synthesis, the following books were consulted:
+  - MECHANICAL DESIGN SYNTHESIS by RC Johnson
+  - MECHANICAL DESIGN by Peter RN Childs
+  - SHIGLEY'S MECHANICAL ENGINEERING DESIGN by Joseph Edward Shigley et. al
+  - ENGINEERING DESIGN METHODS by Nigel Cross
+  - ENGINEERING DESIGN: THE CONCEPTUAL STAGE by MJ French
+- The volume by Nigel Cross was selected to be used as reference moving forward as it is the most relevant, easy to understand, and has good worked examples.
+The methods described are also familiar from 2nd year design, so it is likely the same book the lecturer referenced.
+- The process of designing criteria for evaluating the technologies will be:
+  - product design specification (fig 40, page 83)
+  - 'house of quality'/interaction matrix, optional (fig 44 page 99, fig 45 page 100, fig 48 page 103)
+  - morph chart (fig 50, 51 page 111)
+  - initial concepts from morph chart
+  - weighted objectives to evaluate initial concepts
+  - choose or design final concept, and sketch